Mycotoxins and Acne: Can Mould Contamination In Coffee, Chocolate and Beer Damage Your Skin?

 TWO: this review analysed many of aflatoxin B1’s side effects, and concluded that “oxidative stress… may be one of the underlining mechanisms for AFB1-induced cell injury and DNA… damages”.

 THREE: exposing cells to ochratoxin A led to a surge in reactive oxygen species (2002 study), accompanied by a massive depletion of glutathione levels.
-Glutathione is the main antioxidant which your body manufactures itself – it’s completely different to vitamin E. Acne patients are notoriously deficient in glutathione.
+Glutathione is the main antioxidant which your body manufactures itself, and acne patients often have low levels.

 FOUR – after 14 days, OTA substantially increased oxidative stress in the kidneys of rats.
-Furthermore, there was a 44% decline in glutathione levels.
-That’s a colossal reduction in acne-clearing antioxidants, and underlying the connection further, adding the tomato antioxidant lycopene defended against the OTA’s damage (2013 study).
+Furthermore, there was a 44% decline in glutathione levels (2013 study).
+That’s a colossal reduction in acne-clearing antioxidants.

 FIVE – in rats, ochratoxin A increased almost all parameters of oxidative stress, particularly serum malondialdehyde, an important lipid peroxide (free radical formed from fat tissues).
 Another mycotoxin, fumonisin B-1, also increased oxidative stress when combined with OTA (2007 study).

 The evidence that mycotoxins increase the oxidative stress behind acne is rock solid.
-There’s at least 10 other studies which I didn’t include here (mainly because 7 is the magic number).
+There’s at least 10 other studies which I didn’t include here.

 Are mycotoxins a real culprit behind acne?